picandocodigo/List-Category-Posts/readme.txt

  * Adds pagination to custom template.
  * Fixes date display.
  * Adds conditions to Vagrantfile to boot faster and not repeat work.
+ * Fixes exclude posts, broken when migrating from get_posts to WP_Query.

 = 0.40.1 =